UprightBiswa/ShapeAI_Python_Machine_Learning/README.md

 # SHAPEAI PYTHON AND MACHINE LEARNING BOOTCAMP
-Hi I made this project during the 7 day free Bootcamp. condycted by <b> SHAPEAI</b>.
+Hi I made this project during the 7 day free Bootcamp. condUcted by <b> SHAPEAI</b>.
 The istructor during the session  was Mr. Shaurya Sinha (data Analyst Intern at Jio).
 Igot to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.
 <br><br>